leboff/ha-pyonstar/README.md

 - **Sensors**:
   - Odometer (kilometers)
   - EV Battery Level (percentage) - for electric vehicles only
+  - EV Charge State - for electric vehicles only
+  - EV Plug State - for electric vehicles only
+  - EV Plug Voltage - for electric vehicles only
+  - EV Charger Power Level - for electric vehicles only
+  - EV Charge Complete Time - for electric vehicles only
+  - EV Last Trip Efficiency - for electric vehicles only
+  - EV Lifetime Efficiency - for electric vehicles only
+  - EV Range - for electric vehicles only
+  - Tire Pressure (all four tires) - for all vehicles

 - **Controls**:
   - Lock/Unlock doors
+  - Remote Start/Stop engine

+- **Device Tracking**:
+  - Vehicle location (GPS coordinates)

 ## Installation

+### Option 1: HACS (Recommended)

+1. Make sure [HACS](https://hacs.xyz/) is installed in your Home Assistant instance.
+2. Click on HACS in the sidebar.
+3. Go to "Integrations".
+4. Click the three dots in the top right corner and select "Custom repositories".
+5. Add this repository URL: `https://github.com/leboff/ha-pyonstar`
+6. Select "Integration" as the category.
+7. Click "Add".
+8. Search for "OnStar" in the HACS Integrations page.
+9. Click "Install".
+10. Restart Home Assistant.

+### Option 2: Manual Installation

-1. Copy this custom component to your Home Assistant's `custom_components` folder.
+1. Copy the `custom_components/ha-onstar` folder to your Home Assistant's `custom_components` directory.
 2. Restart Home Assistant.

+## Setting up the Integration

-3. Go to Configuration > Integrations > Add Integration and search for "OnStar".
+1. Go to Configuration > Integrations > Add Integration and search for "OnStar".
-4. Follow the on-screen instructions to complete the setup.
+2. Follow the on-screen instructions to complete the setup.

 ## Configuration